dart-lang/http/pkgs/flutter_http_example/README.md

 ### `widget_test.dart`

-This file demonstrates how to construct tests using `MockClient`.
+This library demonstrates how to construct tests using `MockClient`.